-Charles leading off Mt Mansfield in the general direction of Mt Washington.
+Charles leading off Mt Mansfield in the general direction of Mt Washington

-way behind schedule.
+way behind schedule

-age.
+your park rangers.
 Mr Berman and Mr Peck reached their abort-point with Mt Washington still

 gleaming way off in the late afternoon sun, and chose to descend as speedily as

 possible via . . .
 Six Husbands Trail.
 Bad choice,

 abandoned trail!
 Artificial aids through the cliffs had been left to dangle some

 years ago, and the lads were lucky to find an underground route through the rocks which emerged